 Mechanical engineering prepares students for careers in a variety of industrial sectors including transportation, energy, manufacturing, medical, and environmental.
 Based on their education in the fundamentals of mathematics, physics, and chemistry, mechanical engineers deal with diverse components and systems such as engines and motors, automobiles, computers, power plants, aircraft, medical instruments, robotics, space platforms, and pollution control devices.
 Career opportunities include work in basic and applied research and development, design, manufacturing, project management, consulting, and teaching.
 They are employed by a wide variety of industrial, governmental, and educational organizations.
 A mechanical engineering background also provides a firm foundation for other professional careers such as engineering management, law, and medicine.

 Open Option Program.
 The College of Engineering and Applied Science provides the opportunity for new first-year undergraduate students to delay their selection of an engineering major by enrolling in the open option program.
-This program is available only to new first-year students; students in the program should select a specific engineering degree program by mid-March of the spring semester, so that they may register in April for fall semester discipline-specific courses.
+This program is available only to new first-year students; students in the program should select a specific engineering degree program by the eighth week of their second semester.

-A first-year experience coordinator in the college provides advising for all engineering open option students.
-This advising is supplemented with advisors in each engineering degree program.
+The college's first-year experience coordinator provides advising for all engineering open option students.
+This advising is supplemented by advisors in each engineering degree program.
 Students selecting the open option program are subject to all College of Engineering and Applied Science academic rules and policies.
 They are also required to satisfy any remaining minimum academic preparation standards (MAPS) required for graduation.
-For more information, see engineering.colorado.edu/students/advising.htm (open option).
+For more information, see www.colorado.edu/engineering/students/first-year/open-option.